athensresearch/athens/src/cljc/event_sync/README.md

 It gives you a way to reason about event synchronization, inspect the current synchronization state, and reactively perform synchronization actions that ensure each writer's events remain ordered.

 It does not give you a way to represent any state besides the event logs being synchronized, a way to save events, or to handle semantic conflicts.

+## The problem, and the approach

+TODO: event archs, sync, local state, offline first

 ## Model